Cons with counterfeit $100s scam Reidsville man, NCDOJ targets elder fraud

 Across the state and region, a good number of seniors report being hoodwinked through a wide variety of schemes — from overpriced services to get rich quick promises, lonely heart pleas and fake fundraisers.

 In 2019, the attorney general’s office received 1,249 complaints related to elder fraud.
-Guilford County had 34 reports, Forsyth County, 32, Alamance County, 10, Rockingham County, nine, Surry County, five, and Stokes County, one, according to Ahmed.
+Guilford County had 34 reports, Forsyth County, 32, Alamance County, 10, Rockingham County, 9, Surry County, 5, and Stokes County, 1, according to Ahmed.

 While Bell and his family have shared the cautionary tale with friends, relatives, and the Reidsville Police Department, Bell does not know if other local residents have fallen victim to his scammers.